 - Generally, his investiture will be a credit to the Order and a positive influence in the accomplishment of the Order’s purposes and objectives.

-If there are any questions, please call the National Council office.
+If there are any questions, please contact the National Archon Office.